-It is well-known for seafood, scenic natural beauty, and most of all, Ise Grand Shrine which is one of the most important and sacred shinto shrines in Japan.
+It is well-known for seafood, scenic natural beauty, and most of all, Ise Grand Shrine which is one of the most important and sacred Shinto shrines in Japan.
 It is nice to walk around the vast shrine ground which is home to peaceful forests and numerous historic buildings with about 2,000 years of history.

 For lunch, head to Okage-yokocho Street which boasts an endless array of lively stalls and shops selling local specialties as well as memorable gifts to take back home.
-Meoto Iwa is a symbolic natural attraction which consists of a pair of sacred rocks located off the shores of Futami.
+Meoto Iwa is a symbolic natural attraction that consists of a pair of sacred rocks located off the shores of Futami.
 Meoto means married couple and Iwa means rocks in Japanese.
 The two rocks represent a married couple and are tightly tied with a sacred rope made of rice straw!

 How to get to Ise from Nagoya